Best Tension Headache Relief Pressure Points

 4. Scalp

-It is a great way to reduce stress and encourage relaxation.
-Thus, massaging the scalp is a good strategy to eliminate tension headaches.
+Massaging the scalp is a great way to reduce stress and encourage relaxation.
+Thus, it is a good strategy for eliminating tension headaches.

 Applying mild pressure and gentle circular motions to various parts of the scalp, whether with your hands or a specialized massage tool, can offer comfort.